The Best Way to Say Goodbye to a Year

 Latest Feel-Good Notes

-Here are seven of my favorite ways:
+Here are four easy ways: